Small Pantry Makeover DIY (with Before + After)

 small pantry closet shelving

-Lastly, I made this easy DIY pantry door spice rack!
+Lastly, I made this easy DIY pantry door spice rack, which saved us so much cabinet space in our kitchen!
 Click here for the full tutorial!

 small pantry makeover ideas